osiweb/unified_retro_keyboard/hardware/interface-osi/README.md

 An interface for OSI computers that is compatible with the OSI 542C keyboard, including sound circuits.

-This interface also permits substitution of a soft-shiftlock function using a regular momentary keyswitch, instead of the hard-to-fine latchine keyswitch.
+This interface also permits substitution of a soft-shiftlock function using a regular momentary keyswitch, instead of the hard-to-find latching keyswitch.
 An LED is provided to indicate SHIFT LOCK status.
 This interface mates with the Classic ASCII keyboard, configured with the OSI keycaps.